buildbeaver/buildbeaver.github.io/docs/guide-to-dynamic-builds/build-status.md

 data structures defined in the OpenAPI ``client`` package that contains data definitions and low-level API functions.

-In the Go SDK some of these methods have a second version with ``Must`` prepended to the name; these versions are the same method but will terminate the program (and fail the build) on error, rather than returning an error.
+In the Go SDK some of these methods have a second version with ``Must`` prepended to the name; these versions are the same method but will terminate the program (and so fail the build) on error.

 - **GetBuildGraph()**: Reads and returns the current Build Graph.
 Returns a ``client.BuildGraph`` object containing information about all Jobs and Steps in the entire build, together with the current statubs of every Job and Step.
 Returns an error if the Build Controller program can't read the info.

 - **GetJob(jobID)**: Reads and returns information about a job.
 Returns a ``client.Job`` object containing various data including the current status of the Job.
-The JobID is a Globally Unique ID (GUID) for the job and is typically available from the ``JobStatusChangedEvent.JobID property``.
+The JobID is a Globally Unique ID (GUID) for the job and can be obtained from the ``JobID`` property of a ``JobStatusChangedEvent`` object.
   Returns an error if the Build Controller program can't read the info.

 - **GetJobGraph(jobID)**: Reads and returns information about a job including all steps within the job (forming